 Roasted Cauliflower Mac & Cheese Recipe

 Everyone loves comfort food.
-Especially the american classic – mac & cheese!
-This roasted cauliflower mac & cheese is a great way to lighten it up, yet still feel indulgent.
-And if your kids are like mine, “hiding” some nutritious vegetables inside is an easy way to get them to eat healthy without the fuss!
+Especially the American classic – mac & cheese!
+This roasted cauliflower mac & cheese is a great way to lighten it up, yet still, feel indulgent.
+And if your kids are like ours, “hiding” some nutritious vegetables inside is an easy way to get them to eat healthy without the fuss!

 Tips for the Best Mac & Cheese With Roasted Cauliflower

-Besides adding the veggies, I use whole grain macaroni and whole wheat bread crumbs to make this recipe extra healthy.
+Besides adding the veggies, we use whole-grain macaroni and whole wheat bread crumbs to make this recipe extra healthy.
 You can certainly use regular pasta if that’s what your family prefers.

 Roasting the cauliflower gives this dish a deeper, richer flavor that goes well with the cheese sauce.
 The kids barely notice it’s there!
 A win for mom!
 Yay!

-Making a rue (fancy french word for butter & flour paste) with the butter and sprinkling in the flour creates a smooth creamy sauce that’s never lumpy.
+Making a roux (fancy french word for butter & flour paste) with the butter and sprinkling in the flour creates a smooth creamy sauce that’s never lumpy.